janmax/Hallgrim/README.md

 ### Testing

 The tool will ship with a VirtualBox contaning Ilias Versions used in production.
-With `grim.py upload` it is possible to upload these scripts quickly and see a how they look like in a working ilias system.
+With `hallgrim upload <xml script>` it is possible to upload these scripts quickly and see a how they look like in a working ilias system.

 The upload script does not work with the university hosted servers.